 Article with multiple authors, author not mentioned in text:

-*For a work with four or more authors, include all the authors in the reference list entry.
-However, in the in-text citation you need only cite the last name of the first-listed author, followed by et al. (e.g. Barnes et al. 2008, 118-19)
+*For a work with four or more authors, include all the authors in the Chicago style bibliography.
+However, in the in-text citation you need only cite the last name of the first-listed author, followed by et al. (e.g., Barnes et al. 2008, 118-19)

-For more examples, see chapters 14 and 15 of the Chicago style citation handbook: The Chicago Manual of Style (Sixteenth Edition), or find more information available here.
+For more examples, see chapters 14 and 15 of the Chicago style citation handbook (17th Edition), or find more information available here.

-The Chicago format dates back to 1891 when the University of Chicago Press opened.
+The Chicago format dates back to 1891 when the Univ. of Chic.
+Press opened.
 The Press housed typesetters and compositors who were working on setting and deciphering complicated scientific material in fonts such as Hebrew and Ethiopic.
 A style sheet was devised with the aim of maintaining consistency throughout the typesetting process; from the typesetter, to the compositor, to the proofreader.

-Over the years the ‘University Press stylebook and style sheet’ developed into a pamphlet used by the entire college community, before becoming a 200-page book in 1906: Manual of Style: Being a compilation of the typographical rules in force at the University of Chicago Press, to which are appended specimens of type in use - also known as the first edition of the Manual.
-Today’s thousand-page 16th edition provides authors, editors, publishers, copywriters and proofreaders across the globe with the authoritative text on Chicago style citations.
+Over the years the ‘University Press stylebook and style sheet’ developed into a pamphlet used by the entire college community, before becoming a 200-page book in 1906.
+This was the first edition of the Manual.
+The thousand-page 17th edition provides authors, editors, publishers, copywriters and proofreaders across the globe with the authoritative text on Chicago style citations.